DevExpress/testcafe/README.md

 ### Viewing the Test Results

-While the test is running, TestCafe is gathering information about the test run and outputing the report right into a command shell.
+While the test is running, TestCafe is gathering information about the test run and outputting the report right into a command shell.

 ![Test Report](docs/articles/images/report.png)